lisp-mirror/clcon/doc/demo-tour.md

 ### Tcl
 Return to the console with `Control-.`.
-Clean up current command with `Control-u` and enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
+Clean up current command with `Control-u` and enter `.тапр cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
 Position a keyboard cursor at any of them and press Control-F9 to go to its source.
 Return to the console with `Control-.` .
 Type a space and then `snit::Ca`.
-Then press `Control-Alt-u` .
+Then press `Tab` .
 Name will expand to `::snit::Capitalize`.
 Press `Control-F9` and jump to a source of tcl proc.
 Note this is source from the library, not the source of clcon.
 Rather convenient.
 We only now support procs, not variables.
 Note that "find source" for tcl works for fully qualified names only.
 It only shows proper source if name starts from "::" (this is a bug).

 ### File name